Leveraging Filter Correlations for Deep Model Compression: Experiments

 \subsubsection{Optimization w.r.t.
 Accuracy}

 Recall that, before discarding filters directly based on correlation, we further optimize the filter correlation such that the strongly correlated filter becomes even more strongly correlated (using the regularizer based on Eq.~\ref{eq:corrregularizer}).
 We have found that if we discard the filter without optimization, the model suffers from the significant accuracy drop due to the loss of potentially mutually-complementary information.
+Therefore, before discarding one of the filters from the pair, we need to transfer this information to the other filters that remain in the model after pruning using Eq.~\ref{eq:mainloss}.

-Please refer to Fig.~\ref{fig:optimization} to see the effect of the optimization.
+Please refer to Table~\ref{fig:optimization} to see the effect of the optimization.
+LeNet and VGG-16 compressed models achieve better accuracy with optimization.